 What Do Financial Aid Administrators Do?

-The financial aid office on campus should be your first stop when you are considering how to pay for a college education.
-Your college's financial aid administrator can provide information about:
+The financial aid office should be your first stop when you are considering how to pay for a college education.
+Your college's financial aid administrator can provide information on many topics, including:

-- The types of financial aid available to you at that school;
+• The types of financial aid available to you

-How to accurately complete the FAFSA and any other forms;
+• How to accurately complete the FAFSA and other forms

 What you should expect from your financial aid office

-You can and should expect your financial aid office to do everything they can to help you - our primary goal is to help students achieve their educational potential by providing appropriate financial resources.
-Our members are required to exemplify the highest level of ethical behavior in helping students and families find the best ways to pay for college.
-NASFAA member institutions agree to abide by our Statement of Ethical Principles and Code of Conduct.
+You can and should expect your financial aid office to do everything they can to help you.
+Our primary goal is to help students achieve their educational potential by providing appropriate financial resources.

 Financial aid administrators are required to abide by the rules and regulations of the programs they administer.
-Please read all information given to you, abide by the guidelines, and ask questions if you don't understand something.
+Please read all information given to you, follow the guidelines, and ask questions if you don't understand something.

 Financial aid consultants are not the same as financial aid administrators.
 They usually charge a fee for many of the services financial aid administrators will provide for free.

 Speak to a financial aid administrator before considering a consultant, even if you are not sure you'll attend the institution at which they work.
 Most financial aid administrators want to help any student access and succeed in college!